Gorakh Aya: Synopsis

-Machchindra (Mazhar Khan) leves the monastery after he witnesses excesses at the temple.
+Machchindra (Mazhar Khan) leaves the monastery after he witnesses excesses at the temple.
 He goes for meditation to the Himalayas for a period of seven years and comes to the conclusion that women are responsible for the problems facing mankind.
 His thinking becomes pervasive all over India.
 Meanwhile, the Egyptian Queen plans to raid India, setting up her camp by the Indus river.
 A Rishi's daughter in the nearby forest, becomes influenced by the power the Queen wields and sets up a woman's army of her own to fight the invading army.
 India gets divided into two sets of armies, one, the women's army, led by Tilottama and the second, all-male, led by Machchindra who has by now defeated the invaders with the help of his army.
 The story continues with the meeting of Machchindra and Tillottama, with both falling in love.
 Ultimately Machchindra's disciple Gorakhnath comes and helps him return to his spiritual path.